nathanbish/CUSG-Law/Statutes/Title I: Governance & Institutional Structure/Chapter 2: Legislative Council/README.md

 (d) The Vice President of the Legislative Council shall be responsible for planning the session’s date, time, location, and all other necessary arrangements for the diversity training by the stipulated deadline.

 >**Note:** This onboarding requirement is distinct from the recurring Cultural Awareness Workshop mandate in §2.2.1

+## §1.2.9 – Oath of Office for Legislative Council Representatives

+**Enacted by** 57 LCB 17 (2002)

+**Text:**

+(a) Before entering upon their duties, newly elected Representatives shall take and subscribe to the following oath or affirmation:
+>"I do solemnly swear that I will uphold the constitution of the University of Colorado Student Union, in the spirit in which it was created.
+I will perform the duties and responsibilities of Representative at large of the University of Colorado Student Union faithfully and to the best of my ability."

+(b) The oath or affirmation shall be taken at the first Legislative Council meeting attended by the new Representative(s).

+(c) The Presiding Officer of the Legislative Council shall administer the oath at the beginning of each session or when a new member joins thereafter.